crystal-lang/crystal-book/docs/guides/static_linking.md

 NOTE:
 The `*-alpine` docker images ship with static versions of all libraries used by the standard library.
 If your program links no other libraries then adding the `--static` flag to the build command is all you need to link fully statically.

+## Dynamic library lookup

+The lookup paths of dynamic libraries at runtime can be controlled by the `CRYSTAL_LIBRARY_RPATH` environment variable during compilation.
+Currently this is supported on Linux and Windows.

+### Linux

+If `CRYSTAL_LIBRARY_RPATH` is defined during compilation, it is passed unmodified to the linker via an `-Wl,rpath` option.
+The exact behavior depends on the linker; usually, this is appended to the ELF executable's `DT_RUNPATH` or `DT_RPATH` dynamic tag entry.
+The special `$ORIGIN` / `$LIB` / `$PLATFORM` variables might not be supported on all platforms.

+### Windows

+The standard library supports experimental [DLL delay loading](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls), and may alter the search order of DLLs by using delay loading.

+If a `/DELAYLOAD` linker flag is passed for a given DLL, then the first time an executable loads a symbol from that DLL, it will attempt the semicolon-separated paths in the executable's `CRYSTAL_LIBRARY_RPATH` first, in the order they are declared, before the [default lookup order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order#search-order-for-unpackaged-apps). `$ORIGIN` inside `CRYSTAL_LIBRARY_RPATH` expands into the path of the running executable itself.
+For example, if `CRYSTAL_LIBRARY_RPATH=$ORIGIN\mylibs;C:\bar` during compilation, `--link-flags=/DELAYLOAD:calc.dll` is supplied, and the executable is located at `C:\foo\test.exe`, then the executable searches for `C:\foo\mylibs\calc.dll`, then `C:\bar\calc.dll`, and uses the default order afterwards.

+Non-delay-loaded DLLs are loaded immediately upon program startup, and do not respect `CRYSTAL_LIBRARY_RPATH`.

+By default, no DLLs are delay-loaded.
+However, if the `-Dpreview_win32_delay_load` compile-time flag is specified at compilation time, the compiler will detect all DLL dependencies from their import libraries, inserting a `/DELAYLOAD` linker flag per DLL during compilation.